komparo/manuscript-workflow/content/07-outlook.md

 ## Outlook

+Continuous and collaborative benchmarking provides an alternative and powerful way to evaluate methods in computational biology.
+It relies heavily on modularisation and tools from software development, which make it possible to design a benchmarking strategy that can be easily extended by anyone, while still allowing for open discussion to exist in a field.
+Because less effort is spend developing new benchmarking workflows for every new method, this workflow would speed up method development in bioinformatics.
+Because the results of the benchmark can be easily interpreted by anyone, it would also avoid other issues such as the self-assessment trap [@doi:10.1038/msb.2011.70].

-The project as it stands now is meant to be a proof-of-concept.
-Technologies, and the companies and communities building them, come and go, and the tools we used for this benchmark will almost certainly feel outdated in a couple of years.
-The crucial point is not which tools are used, but what advantages they provide for the community: a portable environment, a reproducible workflow, a way to collaboratively design a benchmark, and ultimately a more democratic view of the field and its challenges lying ahead.
+We created both a case study of the workflow [https://github.com/komparo/tde](https://github.com/komparo/tde), and a skeleton version which provides instructions on how to set up the workflow [https://github.com/komparo/tde](https://github.com/komparo/tde).
+Of course, as technologies and the communities building them come and go, the tools we used for this benchmark will almost certainly be replaced by more powerful tools soon.
+The crucial point is not which tools that are used, but what advantages they provide for the community: a portable environment, a reproducible workflow and a set of tools to collaboratively design a benchmark.

-In the ideal case, a continuous benchmarking project should be supported by a larger consortium, such as the Human Cell Atlas, which would not only assure its continuity, but would also provide infrastructure support.
-In particular, services which have strong requirements on the side of storage and/or computing power would benefit from this, such as continuous integration, the environment registry, and the execution cluster.
+In the ideal case, a continuous benchmarking project should be supported by a larger consortium, such as the Human Cell Atlas, which would not only assure its continuity, but would also provide infrastructural support.
+In particular, services which have strong requirements on the side of storage and/or computing power would benefit from this, such as continuous integration, the code sharing platform and execution environment.

-By providing a shared platform where old and current ideas are rigorously tested, and new ideas can be easily validated,

-A platform like this should be build upon the idea that future methods and output formats can never be predicted, but at least we can prepare for them.

-### Reports as a forum

-- Discuss multiple possible interpretations
-- Self-assessment trap [@doi:10.1038/msb.2011.70]